Bubble Tea Sugar Levels

-Bubble tea sugar levels (0 percent, 30 percent, 50 percent, 70 percent, 100 percent) just change the sweetener in your base drink.
-Toppings such as pearls, jellies, popping boba, milk cap, or brown sugar drizzle are separate, and they still add calories and sugar.
-This bubble Tea Sugar Levels guide explains what each level of sweetness actually does, and how to order lighter without losing any of the fun.
+Bubble tea sugar levels like 0%, 30%, 50%, 70%, and 100% only change the sweetener in the base drink.
+Toppings like pearls, jellies, popping boba, milk cap, or brown sugar drizzle are separate, and they still add sugar and calories.

 Quick Take